PanCanadian Petroleum: Operating history

-PanCanadian was unique amongst Canadian independent oil companies in that, through its freehold leases, it was under no time constraints to explore.
+PanCanadian was unique amongst Canadian independent oil companies in that, through its freehold interests, it was under no time constraints to explore (other oil & gas companies typically acquired oil & gas rights from the Alberta crown or other private owners of mineral rights under limited time leases - typically 5 years - that expired if wells were not drilled within specified time periods).
 Furthermore, it was able to reduce its production royalties by around a quarter through write-offs on its exploration costs.
 By the late 1970s, the company's annual revenues neared $500 million while its profits stood at around $155 million.
 PanCanadian was run conservatively, which was a management style inherited from Canadian Pacific.
 Initially, the company worked out of One Palliser Square, an office tower Canadian Pacific had opened in 1970 on the site of the former Department of Natural Resources Building.
 In 1978, the company announced the construction of a new 30-storey tower across the street.
 Named PanCanadian Plaza, the tower was built by Marathon Realty – the real estate arm of Canadian Pacific Investments – and was designed by the Leblond-Koch Partnership.
 The building opened in May 1982.

 During its first decade, PanCanadian was run prudently by Campbell and Taylor.
 In 1978, PanCanadian took a four percent stake in the new oil sands consortium Syncrude.
 In 1980, Bartlett Bidwell Rombough (1924–2013) assumed the presidency from Taylor.
 Despite its excess of supply, Rombough's cautious leadership helped PanCanadian through the 1980s oil glut, during which time the company managed to increase its profits.
 In 1984, its revenues exceeded $1 billion for the first time.
 A failed gas exploration programme in northwest Alberta in the late 1980s led to a significant decrease in profits.
 In 1990, David P. O'Brien was made president, and in 1991 chairman.
 O'Brien sought to streamline PanCanadian and in so doing sold off its American assets as well as two major subsidiaries.
 He also increased the company's risk by doubling its investment in exploration.
 In 1992, the company decreased its staff by 14 percent.
 During the early 1990s, O'Brien also began several international projects.
 In Russia, PanCanadian held half interest in a joint project with Samotlor and Canadian Fracmaster.
 It also participated in projects in Australia, Indonesia, and Libya.

 In 1994, O'Brien was appointed president of Canadian Pacific Limited.
 At this time he ceded the PanCanadian presidency to David A. Tuer while remaining chairman of the board.
 That same year, PanCanadian wound down its international ventures and focused itself on domestic projects.
 The following year, it joined Hunt Oil Company in an offshore exploration project in Newfoundland where they drilled an exploration well to 4,600 metres, deeper than anyone had previously attempted.